-Acceptance into the undergraduate program in pharmacology has been suspended indefinitely, due to a programmatic decision from the College of Arts and Sciences, said Distinguished Professor and Chair of the Department of Pharmacological Sciences Michael Frohman.
+Acceptance into the undergraduate program in pharmacology has been suspended indefinitely, due to a programmatic decision from the College of Arts and Sciences, Michael Frohman, Distinguished Professor and Chair of the Department of Pharmacological Sciences, said.

 Faculty learned that the program was in jeopardy several months ago.
 Meanwhile, students were kept in the dark as the department negotiated a plan to try and save the major by using external funding.
 Students weren’t made aware until Jan.
 30 when they received an email notifying them that the decision had been finalized.

-“A donor was found who was willing to address the financial needs as initially described by CAS but this did not change the decision of CAS to end the major on a programmatic basis,” Frohman wrote in an email to The Statesman.
+“A donor was found who was willing to address the financial needs as initially described by [the College of Arts and Sciences] but this did not change the decision of [ the College] to end the major on a programmatic basis,” Frohman wrote in an email to The Statesman.

-The details around why the CAS rejected this funding still remain unclear.
+The details around why the College rejected this funding still remain unclear.

 After making repeated attempts to contact Dean of the College of Arts and Sciences Sacha Kopp for clarification, The Statesman was redirected to Media Relations Manager for the School of Medicine and Health Sciences Gregory Filiano without explanation.